It's reasonable to expect your divorce to drag you down. Even if you know it's the best move, it's still disappointing nonetheless.

-Even if you are looking forward to the divorce process, it goes without saying that this will bring some stress to your life.
+Even if you are looking forward to your divorce, as you know your marriage was never going to work over the long run, it doesn't mean this process won't bring a lot of stress to your life.

 The decision to divorce will impact you in many ways.
 While you must focus on yourself during this time, you can't overlook the impact it will have on your children as well.

 In general, divorce rates among young adults are lower than they once were.
 In fact, it's their parents' generation that is experiencing higher divorce rates.
 However, young adults (commonly known as millennials) still divorce for any number of reasons.

 When you tie the knot, you never think about the day when you'll have to discuss divorce with your spouse.
 Unfortunately, this could become reality at some point in the future.

 As you go through a divorce, you'll begin to think about what the future will bring in regards to communication with your soon-to-be ex-spouse.

 Many people are so concerned about life after divorce that they're afraid to actually push forward with the process.
 Subsequently, they remain in their marriage despite the fact that it's not the best decision for them.